 The appendix includes forms for recording visitors and animal movement, employee training, an emergency contact list and animal health records.

 This example plan is in PDF format.

 A template that you can fill in with your own wording.

 This is the same template as the example plan, without any guiding text.
 The appendix includes the same forms also.
-Print out as many copies of the forms for your needs.
+Print out as many copies of the forms as you need.